end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 Short answer, no.

 Actually, I do not require to have an on-board arduino on the quad.
-There was no actual need to implement signal multiplexing and demultiplexing.&nbsp;To get the same functionality, I could have simply used an 8-channels receiver and the need for multiplexing/demultiplexing would be gone.
+There was no actual need to implement signal multiplexing and demultiplexing.
+To get the same functionality, I could have simply used an 8-channels receiver and the need for multiplexing/demultiplexing would be gone.

 The main reason for this project was fun. **_'All work and no play makes Antoine a dull boy'_**.
 The project turned out more complicated than I first through and I had to invest a lot of my free time to code, test and to make it up to this point.
 Without the 'fun' part, this project would never went further than ideas on a sheet of paper.
 If I ever have to rebuild this project, the fun part would still be the first and primary goal of the project!